 PHLT 101: Essentials of Public Health

-This course provides a basic introduction to public health concepts and practice by examining the philosophy, purpose, history, organization, functions, methods, activities, and the results of public health practice at the global, national, state, and local levels.
-Healthy People 2020 is reviewed; and the interpretation, intent, and impact of Health Care Reform legislation are discussed.
-The course aims to stimulate interactions among students around important problems and issues facing public health of the nation and the world.
+This course provides a basic introduction to public health concepts and practice by examining the philosophy, purpose, history, organization, functions, tools, activities, and the results of public health practice at the national, state, and local levels.
+Healthy People 2020 is reviewed.
+The impact of the Affordable Care Act on health disparities and urban communities are discussed.
+The function of the Bureau of Health Professions of the Health Resources Services Administration (HRSA) is studied.
+The course aims to stimulate interactions among students around important problems and issues facing the health of the nation and the world.

 PHLT 250: Global Health